 The National Youth Agency’s Our Bright Future project is called The Environment Now.
 It is run in partnership with O2 Think Big and will support groups of young people aged 17 – 24 to develop sustainable solutions to pressing environmental challenges.

-The Environment Now, an exciting new opportunity from O2’s Think Big in partnership with the National Youth Agency, brings together O2’s digital expertise and environmental leadership with the NYA’s commitment to championing youth work.
-The programme will provide support and funding for young people aged 17-24 years to create their unique digital ideas to help the environment, such as improving energy efficiency, reducing waste, or recycling.
+The Environment Now, an exciting opportunity from O2’s Think Big in partnership with the National Youth Agency, brings together O2’s digital expertise and environmental leadership with the NYA’s commitment to championing youth work.
+The programme provides support and funding for young people aged 17-24 years to create unique digital ideas to help the environment, such as improving energy efficiency, reducing waste, or recycling.

 The Environment Now is receiving around £1million through Our Bright Future to help young people step up and create what is rightfully theirs: a healthy planet, a thriving economy and a better future.

 Building on 5 years’ experience of providing grants, training and support to enable young people to lead positive social change on the Think Big programme, The Environment Now is providing up to £10k together with training and wrap around support for 50 young people to develop their ideas, confidence and skills to become sustainability leaders of the future.